myridia/myridia/README.md

 - 👋 Hi, we are @myridia a Software Company
 - 👀 We are interested in Free Software, Free Money, Free Land, Free Market and Free Humans
 - 🌱 We are currently learning about the Philosophy of Technology
-- 💞️ We are looking to collaborates, sponsors and investors
+- 💞️ We are looking for collaborates, sponsors and investors
 - 📫 How to reach us info@myridia.com
 - 😄 Pronouns: We
 - ⚡ Fun fact: AI will not conquer the world, it's just our latest trickster.